 So whilst it can be seen how providing one or the other can be beneficial, utilising the benefits of both in unison will often result in a highly knowledgeable and highly effective worker who can provide tremendous benefits for the organisation and the achievement of its objectives.

-In certain other business coaching articles such as Why Development Plans Should Be Comprehensive we highlighted the fact that individuals take much greater ownership of action plans when they have been involved in the creation process.
+In certain other business coaching articles, we highlight the fact that individuals take much greater ownership of action plans when they have been involved in the creation process.
 They are likely to be far more motivated to make the changes and work hard towards achieving those goals and targets than they would if they simply had them dictated to them and were told to get on with it.

 For example, if a new manager is being coached to improve their performance in a managerial position, as well as developing action plans with the business coach they would also benefit tremendously from attending a first line management training course which actually teaches them useful information which they can use in their new job role as a manager.
 This is particularly true if this is their first managerial position and they have not previously had any sort of managerial training before.
 If they haven't, then no matter how comprehensive the business coaching and the action plans created, if they have little or no knowledge about management issues then they are likely to struggle to become an effective manager, or at least will make a lot of avoidable mistakes initially whilst they learn.